Best Way to Remove Car Seat Stains on Fabric by Yourself

 1. Vacuum your Seat

-If we don’t then the mixture will mix with the dust and it will create a layer of mud.
-That is only going to make it harder for you to clean.
+If we don’t, then the mixture will mix with the dust, creating a layer of mud.
+That will only make it harder for you to clean.

-So vacuum the seats thoroughly and make sure that are dust-free.
-If you don’t have a vacuum use your clean cloth to try and remove as much as you can.
+Vacuum the seats thoroughly and ensure they are dust-free.
+If you don’t have a vacuum, use your clean cloth to try and remove as much as you can.

 2. Prepare the Mixture.

-To make the mixture that will remove the car seat stains, first put the 4 cups of water to boil.
+To make the mixture that will remove car seat stains, first bring 4 cups of water to a boil.

-Once boiled let cool for about 15 minutes, or until the water is very warm but not burning hot.
+Once boiled, let it cool for about 15 minutes, or until the water is very warm but not hot enough to burn.

-Mix the Baking Soda and the Laundry Detergent in.
+Mix the Baking Soda and laundry detergent.
 Use a kitchen whisk to make a lot of foam with this mixture.

 3. Test on a corner.

-Before trying to put the mixture on the whole stain, test it first on the furthest and less likely to be seen the edge of the stain.
+Before trying to put the mixture on the whole stain, test it first on the furthest and least likely to be seen edge of the stain.

-We are going to see if the mixture works for your kind of stain.
-If you see that it starts to come out then proceed with the rest of the seat.
+We will see if the mixture works for your type of stain.
+If you see that it starts to come out, then proceed with the rest of the seat.

 4. Scrub with the foam only.

-If you are going to take any lesson about this tutorial is this one.
+If you are going to take any lesson from this tutorial, it is this one.
 Clean from the edges to the center.

-The reason for doing this is to avoid getting too much water on the seat.
+The reason for doing this is to prevent excessive water from accumulating on the seat.

 Believe me, you don’t want that.
 I made that mistake with my bed while trying to clean it out…